learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ## Summary

 In this lesson, we looked at K-S test and how this test can be used to test for normality assumptions.
-We also looked at a one-sample K-S test and a two-sample K-S tests with simple examples.
+We also looked at a one-sample K-S test and a two-sample K-S test with simple examples.
 Next, we'll see how to implement these tests in Python.